JaydenPagsolingan/PortfolioProjects/Traffic Collisions in San Diego/README.md

 down at my computer (while playing some Christmas jazz music) and got it done.

 I even emailed my dashboards to the SDPD to use.
 Hopefully they see it!

-## Insights
-- Traffic collisions have decreased from 2022 to 2023.
-- The top 5 most collision-prone neighborhoods of 2022 have generally decreased in # of collisions, except Mira Mesa.
-- Neighborhoods with Increased Collisions: Logan Heights, Kearny Mesa, Linda Vista, Grantville, Scripps Ranch.
-- Streets with Increased Collisions: El Cajon Blvd, Mira Mesa Blvd, Friars Rd, Imperial Ave, and University Ave.
-- Misellaneous Hazard Violations of the Vehicle Code are a concerning % of the charges.
-	This leaves a big ? on what the primary charges should be if these misc. charges are sorted.
-- The majority of collisions are caused by unsafe turns and speeding.
-- Unsafe lane changes have decreased, but speeding may increase by the end of 2023.

 ## My two biggest takeaways from this whole project
 - Keep your audience and KPIs in mind 24/7.
 Planning is key.